Another reader question…

 Price is important, but it’s not everything

 How is the rest of the deal?
-Are they a cash buyer?
+Are they cash buyers?
 Did they pass on asking for closing costs?
 Are they ready to move and have no other home to sell?
 Do they want to skip inspections?
 Are they willing to give you 30 days to move out?

 There are lots of other factors to consider when you get an offer.
 I personally would give up some on my price if the rest of the offer is clean.
 A full-price offer is no good if they have their own overpriced home to sell or they can’t get financing.
-A great price won’t matter if they find a bunch of little things during inspections and get scared off.
+A great price won’t matter if the buyer finds a bunch of little things during inspections and gets scared off.

 This is not to say you can ignore price, but just don’t get all hung up on it to the point where you ignore other things that might make this buyer more attractive in the long run.

-And don’t think a great buyer doesn’t know they are a great buyer.
+By the way–don’t think a cash buyer doesn’t know they are a great buyer.
 It’s like the difference between offering someone a price over the phone and walking in with cash in hand.
 See what I mean?
-They know they can buy any house they want in their price range so you might want to show some respect.
+They know they can buy any house they want in their price range, so you might want to show some respect.